hhtinh/freqtrade/CONTRIBUTING.md

 Few pointers for contributions:

-- Create your PR against the `develop` branch, not `stable`.
+- Create your PR against the `develop` branch, not `master`.
-- New features need to contain unit tests, must conform to PEP8 (max-line-length = 100) and should be documented with the introduction PR.
+- New features need to contain unit tests and must be PEP8 conformant (max-line-length = 100).
-- PR's can be declared as `[WIP]` - which signify Work in Progress Pull Requests (which are not finished).

-If you are unsure, discuss the feature on our [discord server](https://discord.gg/MA9v74M), on [Slack](https://join.slack.com/t/highfrequencybot/shared_invite/zt-mm786y93-Fxo37glxMY9g8OQC5AoOIw) or in a [issue](https://github.com/freqtrade/freqtrade/issues) before a PR.
+If you are unsure, discuss the feature on our [Slack](https://join.slack.com/t/highfrequencybot/shared_invite/enQtMjQ5NTM0OTYzMzY3LWMxYzE3M2MxNDdjMGM3ZTYwNzFjMGIwZGRjNTc3ZGU3MGE3NzdmZGMwNmU3NDM5ZTNmM2Y3NjRiNzk4NmM4OGE) or in a [issue](https://github.com/freqtrade/freqtrade/issues) before a PR.

-## Getting started

-Best start by reading the [documentation](https://www.freqtrade.io/) to get a feel for what is possible with the bot, or head straight to the [Developer-documentation](https://www.freqtrade.io/en/latest/developer/) (WIP) which should help you getting started.

-## Before sending the PR
+## Before sending the PR:

 ### 1. Run unit tests